sfaxi19/cc1110-pc-dev/README.md

 ```bash
 sudo ./cc1110-dev /dev/ttyUSB1 --tx
 ```
 ### If you have a problems with the ch341 driver.
-You can [try to update] the driver.
+You can [try to update] the driver on your OS.
 ## How to use Smart RF studio to competent configure RF registers?
 ```
 TBD